cfrg/draft-irtf-cfrg-aegis-aead/draft-denis-aegis-aead.md

 While this may be mitigated by means of inserting a padding block in the aforementioned algorithms, this workaround comes with additional processing cost and must itself be carefully constructed to resist leaking information via timing.
 As a key committing AEAD scheme, the AEGIS cipher family is naturally resistant against partitioning oracle attacks.

 Moreover, AEGIS is context committing, meaning different associated data for a (key, nonce) pair results in a different keystream for encryption, not just a different authentication tag.
-This provides some resistance against key reuse in different contexts.
+This provides some resistance against key reuse when encrypting data in different contexts.

 Oftentimes, nonce space is another issue; randomly chosen nonces may be safe for only a very limited number of messages.
 Nonces may be safely chosen at random with no practical limit when using AEGIS-256; this applies irrespective of the length of individual or total messages.